patriciasbar/webdev-ztm/README.md

 🛠️ Projects: From simple landing pages to full-stack apps. <br>
 🔧 Code snippets: Everything from basic HTML to complex React components. <br>
-📚 Learning in action: This repo is proof that learning by doing is the way to go.v<br>
+📚 Learning in action: This repo is proof that learning by doing is the way to go. <br>

-"I’m thinking I’m back... to coding." – John Wick (maybe 😏) <br>
+_"I’m thinking I’m back... to coding." – John Wick (maybe 😏) <br>_

 🔥 Getting Started
 Clone this repo like a boss: